streamlinevideo/streamline/README.md

 	Input detected on DeckLink Mini Recorder 4K as 1080 59.94 Currently streaming to: https://d1043ohasfxsrx.cloudfront.net/1014.html

 If you go to this URL in your web browser you can now see your live video. 🔥🔥🔥 The encode script also creates an HTML page with an embedded hls.js player and uploads it along with the video stream.
 The hls.js player will pull down all of the segments and put them into the media source apis in the client's web browser in real time as they are added to the manifest.
-For iOS, we will use the <video> tag function in the browser, since they do not have media source APIs, but do nativley support HLS.
+For iOS, we will use the <video> tag function in the browser, since they do not have media source APIs, but do natively support HLS.
 This fallback will happen automatically.

 Every video will get a unique four digit ID based on the time it was created, which will be used in the naming of the page, the manifest, and the segments.
 This gives them all unique names so that the caches in the CDN do not serve up stale segments.